aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/workbook/copy-and-move-worksheets-within-and-between-workbooks/_index.md

 The initial steps are the same for all examples.

 1. Create two workbooks with some data in Microsoft Excel.
-For the purposes of this example, we created two new workbooks in Microsoft Excel and input some data into the worksheets.
+For the purposes of this example, we created two new workbooks in Microsoft Excel and entered some data into the worksheets.

 - FirstWorkbook.xlsx (3 worksheets).
 - SecondWorkbook.xlsx (1 worksheet).

 1. Download and install Aspose.Cells:
    1. [Download Aspose.Cells for .NET](https://downloads.aspose.com/cells/net).
    1. Install it on your development computer.
 All [Aspose](http://www.aspose.com/) components, when installed, work in evaluation mode.
 The evaluation mode has no time limit and it only injects watermarks into produced documents.
 1. Create a project:
-   1. Start Visual Studio.Net.
+   1. Start Visual Studio .NET.
    1. Create a new console application.
 1. Add references:
-   1. Add a reference to Aspose.Cells to the project.
-      For example, add a reference to ...\Program Files\Aspose\Aspose.Cells\Bin\Net1.0\Aspose.Cells.dll
+   1. Add a reference to Aspose.Cells in the project.
+For example, add a reference to `...\Program Files\Aspose\Aspose.Cells\Bin\Net1.0\Aspose.Cells.dll`
 1. Copy the worksheet within a workbook
-   The first example copies the first worksheet (Copy) within FirstWorkbook.xlsx.
+   The first example copies the first worksheet (**Copy**) within **FirstWorkbook.xlsx**.

-When executing the code, the worksheet named Copy is copied within FirstWorkbook.xlsx with the name Last Sheet.
+When executing the code, the worksheet named **Copy** is copied within **FirstWorkbook.xlsx** with the name **Last Sheet**.

 {{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Articles-ManagingWorkbooksWorksheets-CopyMoveWorksheets-CopyWorksheets.cs" >}}

 ### **Moving a Worksheet within a Workbook**

 The code below shows how to move a worksheet from one position in a workbook to another.
-Executing the code moves the worksheet called Move from index 1 to index 2 in FirstWorkbook.xlsx.
+Executing the code moves the worksheet called **Move** from index 1 to index 2 in **FirstWorkbook.xlsx**.

 {{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Articles-ManagingWorkbooksWorksheets-CopyMoveWorksheets-MoveWorksheets.cs" >}}

 ### **Copying a Worksheet between Workbooks**

-Executing the code copies the worksheet named Copy is to SecondWorkbook.xlsx with the name Sheet2.
+Executing the code copies the worksheet named **Copy** to **SecondWorkbook.xlsx** with the name **Sheet2**.

 {{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Articles-ManagingWorkbooksWorksheets-CopyMoveWorksheets-CopyWorksheetsBetweenWorkbooks.cs" >}}

 ### **Moving a Worksheet between Workbooks**

-Executing the code moves the worksheet named Move from FirstWorkbook.xlsx to SecondWorkbook.xlsx with the name Sheet3.
+Executing the code moves the worksheet named **Move** from **FirstWorkbook.xlsx** to **SecondWorkbook.xlsx** with the name **Sheet3**.

 {{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Articles-ManagingWorkbooksWorksheets-CopyMoveWorksheets-MoveWorksheetsBetweenWorkbooks.cs" >}}
 {{< app/cells/assistant language="csharp" >}}